How much money do YouTubers make? Come down the rabbit hole with me and learn how to make money on YouTube.

 And YouTube is no different.

-Like with blogging, YouTubers can have several income streams.
-And how much YouTubers make is completely dependant on their ability to exploit the system.
+Like bloggers, YouTubers can have several income streams.
+And how much YouTubers make depends entirely on their ability to exploit the system.

 1. Google Adsense

 The amount of money you’ll make with ads as a YouTuber also depends on the time of year.
-For example, many companies spend a huge amount of money during what is called Q4 (October, November, December) in the run-up to Black Friday and Christmas.
+For example, many companies spend a huge amount of money during Q4 (October, November, December) in the run-up to Black Friday and Christmas.

 What is CMP?

-There are lots of speculations about how much YouTubers make with ads, but the simple answer is that ads revenues are dependant on several factors, and there isn’t a clear answer.
-I know YouTubers that make as little as $1 per 1000 views and others who make well over $15 per 1000 views.
+There are many speculations about how much YouTubers make with ads, but the simple answer is that ad revenues depend on several factors, and there isn’t a clear answer.
+I know YouTubers who make as little as $1 per 1000 views and others who make over $15 per 1000 views.

 What is the average CPM on YouTube?